frappe/frappe_io/frappe_io/www/docs/user/en/installation.md

 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash
 ```

 After nvm is installed, you may have to close your terminal and open another one.
-Now run the following command to install node.
+Now run the following command to install node:

 ```bash
 nvm install 8